Wil-Ro/HomeSus/docs/index.md

 ### Contributions

-If you want to help us, just make a pull request or [Wil-Ro](https://github.com/Wil-Ro)
+If you want to help us, just make a pull request or message [Wil-Ro](https://github.com/Wil-Ro)